Matt Duffield: AMP Article

-Duffield's career journey from pro wrestling to politics was featured in an article in the January 2024 edition of Arkansas Money & Politics magazine entitled, “Russellville Representative Brings Unique Style to Statehouse”.
+Duffield's career journey from pro wrestling to politics was featured in an article in the January 2024 edition of Arkansas Money & Politics magazine entitled, "Russellville Representative Brings Unique Style to Statehouse".

 Other media

 Movies

 Besides professional wrestling, Matt Riviera has the passion for acting as well.
 He got his first chance to be featured in a movie in the 2009 thriller, Blood Forest.
 Riviera played a deputy in the film.
 In 2010, Riviera had a role in the drama, Step Away from the Stone.
 His latest appearance in a movie was in the 2011 thriller, Happy Hour.

 Reality television

 It was after VH1 producers saw Matt Riviera's acting in Happy Hour, as well as his in-ring career that they invited him to become a participant on a new reality show, Megan Wants a Millionaire.
 The show's premise was that reality show contestant, Megan Hauserman would eliminate contestants, one by one until she chose the winner, whom she would marry.
 Matt Riviera was on the show as his net worth was 5.5 million dollars.
 The show would only go on to air three episodes due to controversy surrounding one of the contestants.
 Riviera would appear in all three aired episodes.
 In 2013, he would appear on the Bravo TV network show Millionaire Matchmaker, Season 6 appearing in the episode titled, The Dancer and the Wrestler.

-He was also featured on the second season of the show Extreme Cheapskates.